 - c.
 Only necessary attendants and/or observers will be permitted in the room during fluoroscopy.
 Lead aprons will be provided for all personnel in the room and/or outside the control panel area during the fluoroscopic procedure. - d.
 During exposures following the fluoroscopic procedures, the student will be positioned inside the control booth.
 Excess personnel in the room should be instructed to step out of the room during exposures - e.
 When assisting a patient during exposures, a lead apron, thyroid shield and gloves must be worn.
 The x-ray beam must be restricted to cover the image receptor size. - 2.
 Portable Radiography - a.
 The operator should stand as far as possible from the x-ray tube and the patient during exposure.
 A minimum distance of 6 feet is required.
 The operator and assistants should not stand in the useful beam and must wear a lead apron. - b.
 Collimation of the beam must be restricted to covering the area that is clinically necessary as dictated by the size of the image receptor being used or by the body part. - c.
 Visitors and unnecessary attendants should be required to leave the room while x-rays are being performed. - d.
 During surgical procedures the operator must wear a lead apron.
 Surgical attendants should be provided with lead aprons and wear them during exposure. - 3.
 Diagnostic radiography - a.
 Only the patient and persons required for the radiographic procedure should be in the radiographic room during exposures. - b.
 The person or persons holding or supporting a patient must wear the appropriate shield apparatus including lead aprons and gloves.
 No part of the body of the supporting person or persons should be in the unattenuated useful beam. - c.
 Collimation of the beam must be restricted to covering the area that is clinically necessary as dictated by the size of the image receptor being used or by the body part being examined. - d.
 All exposures should be made with the radiographer behind the protection control panel. - e.
-Student radiographers are not allowed to hold the IR during exams (per JRCERT standards) - f.
+Student radiographers are not allowed to hold image receptors during any radiographic procedure. - f.
+Student radiographers are not allowed to hold patients during any radiographic procedure when an immobilization method is the appropriate standard of care (per JRCERT standards). - g.
 Radiation workers should only hold or support patients undergoing radiographic examinations in case of an extreme circumstance.
-Use of immobilization devices shall be used unless patient safety dictates otherwise. - g.
+Use of immobilization devices shall be used unless patient safety dictates otherwise. - h.
 Any person who assists the patient during exposures will be provided with lead aprons and gloves as needed.